-

 Stock up and save money (and packaging)

-Got a cash 'n' carry near you?
+Got a cash ’n’ carry near you?
 If you’ve got cupboard space to spare, you could stock up on bigger packs of all your non-perishable essentials – which could mean you save money, use less packaging and make fewer trips to the supermarket.
-You can also try so-called ‘weigh’ shops, where you bring your own containers and fill them with pasta, pulses and home cleaning products.
-It could cost you less than buying at a supermarket and again, there’s less need for packaging.
+You can also try so-called ‘weigh’ shops, where you bring your own containers and fill them with items such as pasta, pulses and home cleaning products.
 Try typing ‘weigh shop near me’ into a web browser to see if there’s a convenient one near you.

 Cultivate new culinary (and kitchen) habits